swu628/cs732-assignment-flutter-todolist/README.md

         3. Launch the application by click on `Run` => then click `Run Without Debugging`

 After complete the steps above, you should be able to start adding a task!

+## Functions explaining
+The app leverages the Hive package for local data storage.
+It's structured across several files and classes, with each part handling specific functionalities within the app.
+Here's an overview of the functions and classes within the project:

+### main() Function
+Initializes the Hive database.
+Runs the app with MyApp as the root widget.

+### MyApp Class
+A stateless widget that returns a MaterialApp widget.
+Sets the home screen of the app to HomePage.

+### HomePage Class
+A stateful widget that serves as the main screen of your app.
+Manages tabs for displaying total, remaining, and completed tasks.
+Implements functionalities to add, delete, and update tasks.

+### Functions in _HomePageState Class
+initState(): Initializes the state.
+It checks if it's the first app opening to create initial data or loads existing data. checkBoxChanged(): Handles changes to the checkbox state of each task, updating task completion status. saveNewTask(): Validates and saves a new task entered by the user. createNewTask(): Opens a dialog for entering a new task. deleteTask(): Deletes a task from the list.
+_updateTaskCounts(): Updates counters for total, remaining, and completed tasks.
+_buildTaskListView(): Builds the UI list view for displaying tasks based on the tab selected.

+### ToDoDatabase Class
+Manages the interaction with the Hive database for storing and retrieving tasks. createInitialData(): Initializes the data structure for storing tasks. loadData(): Loads tasks from the Hive database. updateDatabase(): Saves the current state of tasks back to the Hive database. getTotalTasks(), getRemainingTasks(): Utility functions for counting tasks.

+### DialogBox Class
+A stateless widget for the dialog box used to enter new tasks.
+Contains text fields for the task name and due date, along with Save and Cancel buttons.

+### MyButton Class
+A reusable button widget styled according to the app's theme.

+### ToDoTile Class
+A custom list tile widget that displays each task.
+Includes a checkbox to mark the task as completed, a text label for the task name, and an optional due date.
+Also provides a delete button for removing tasks.